 The paper is organized as follows.
 In Section~\ref{sec:graph-state}, we introduce the formalism of graph states and give a formal definition of AME states.
-Section~\ref{sec:main-result} presents the main result of this work, namely a theorem establishing the non-existence of an infinite family of graphs AME states with $4k$ parties, for $k\in\mathbb{N}_+$ and even local dimension.
-In the final section, we summarize our findings and discuss their implications, as well as possible directions for future research.
+Section~\ref{sec:main-result} presents the main result of this work -- a theorem establishing the non-existence of an infinite family of graphs AME states with $4n$ parties, for $n\in\mathbb{N}_+$ and even local dimension.
+In Section~\ref{sec:mixed-state} we extend the analysis beyond pure states and provide a construction of mixed $k$-uniform states~\cite{PhysRevA.100.032112} with optimal purity.
+In the final section, we summarize our findings and discuss their implications and possible directions for future research.